 Catherine A. Gale, Esq.email@example.com

-Catherine has been recognized as a Top 25 Women Super Lawyer, 2019 Woman Leader in the Law, has a Martindale-Hubbell “AV” Rating, and was selected by her peers for The Best Lawyers of America for her work in Medical Malpractice Law-Defendants, Personal Injury Litigation-Defendants and Professional Malpractice Law-Defendants.
+Catherine has been recognized as a Top 25 Women Super Lawyer, 2019 Woman Leader in the Law, has a Martindale-Hubbell “AV” Rating, and was selected by her peers for The Best Lawyers of America for her work in Medical Malpractice Law-Defendants, Personal Injury Litigation-Defendants and Professional Malpractice Law-Defendants and a recipient of the 2022 “Lawyer of the Year” award for her work in Personal Injury Litigation-Defendants in Syracuse.
 Catherine is a fellow of the American College of Trial Lawyers, the preeminent organization of trial lawyers in North America, dedicated to maintaining and improving the standards of trial practice, professionalism, ethics and the administration of justice.
 Catherine is also a member of the prestigious American Board of Trial Advocates, a national association of experienced trial lawyers and judges dedicated to the preservation and promotion of the civil jury trial.
 Induction into both organizations is by invitation only and its members/fellows must demonstrate the highest standards of ethics and professionalism as well as advocacy skill and experience.

 Catherine is also a member of the Litigation Counsel of America, Judicial Hearing Officer Selection Advisory Committee for the Fourth Judicial Department, New York State Supreme Court Appellate Division, Fourth Department Magistrate Selection Committee, New York State Bar Foundation, New York State Bar Association, Onondaga County Bar Association and American Health Lawyer Association.